The Love Song of J. Alfred Prufrock

 Who the heck is J. Alfred Prufrock?
 The answer is: nobody important.
-Which is itself important.
-After you finish reading J. Alfred Prufrock's "love song", you may realize.... more
+Which is itself important After you finish reading J. Alfred Prufrock's "love song", you may realize the name means.... more

 Eliot's masterwork?
 The poetic masterpiece of the twentieth century?
 Here's the problem I have with that: I don't like reading The Waste Land.
 It's hard.
-Lines in foreign.... more
+Lines in foreign languages.... more

 All the important elements of Eliot's longer, more difficult poem The Waste Land are in "The Hollow Men".
-The view of this world as insubstantial, a realm for the living dead.... more
+The view of this world as insubstantial, a realm for the living dead.
+The attempts to.... more

 The modern relic